tanaynand/badou/README.md

 ## Observations

-This starter are using the dubcanada's version of plugin *phonegap-googlemaps-plugin* that you can found in [dubcanada/phonegap-googlemaps-plugin](https://github.com/dubcanada/phonegap-googlemaps-plugin).
+This starter are using the wf9a5m75's version of plugin *phonegap-googlemaps-plugin* that you can found in [wf9a5m75/phonegap-googlemaps-plugin](https://github.com/wf9a5m75/phonegap-googlemaps-plugin).

 ## License